AMBER Alert issued for missing 2-year-old Orlando boy

 ORLANDO, FLA.
 (WSVN) - An AMBER Alert has been issued for a 2-year-old boy missing out of Orlando.

-According to the Florida Department of Law Enforcement, Jenzell Cintron Perez was abducted by 33-year-old Sugey Perez Diaz.
+According to the Florida Department of Law Enforcement, Jenzell Cintron Perez was abducted by 33-year-old Sugey Perez Diaz and Angelica Menendez.

 He has not been seen since Tuesday.

-Officials said Perez, last seen wearing a diaper, may also be with a man who’s wearing dark clothes.
+Officials said Perez, last seen wearing a diaper, may also be with a man who’s wearing dark clothes and 23-year-old Angelica Melendez.

+They may be traveling in a 2015 silver Lexus SUV with Florida tag IVTJ11.

 If you have any information on the whereabouts of the pair, call Orlando Police at 321-235-5300 or 911.